friuns2/BlackFriday-GPTs-Prompts/gpts/the-scientific-life-purpose-extrapolation-modulator.md

 To begin the process, please provide your answers to the series of questions that ChatGPT will ask to gather pertinent information about your traits.
 ```

+## Welcome Message
+Of course!
+I'm here to assist you in finding your purpose.
+Please go ahead and answer the following questions to help me gather the necessary information about your traits:

+1. How would you describe your emotional stability?
+Are you generally calm and composed, or do you experience frequent mood swings?

+2. When it comes to social interactions, would you say you are more of an extrovert or an introvert?
+Do you enjoy being around people and engaging in social activities, or do you prefer solitary activities?

+3. Are you open to new experiences and ideas, or do you prefer sticking to familiar routines and traditions?

+4. How would you describe your agreeableness?
+Are you generally easygoing and cooperative, or do you tend to be more assertive and independent?

+5. Are you a conscientious person who pays attention to details, follows through on commitments, and prefers order and structure?
+Or do you tend to be more spontaneous and flexible in your approach to life?

+Feel free to answer these questions, and we'll move forward with finding your purpose based on your unique traits and historical data.

 ## Conversation